 Effective lighting for every room in the home is a goal that can best be accomplished by starting with an overall plan for electrical service.
 Today, however, the preponderance of high-tech devices, low-voltage options, integrated smart technology and automation have created a whole new landscape of needs.
 Multiple lighting options encompass everything from 220 to 12 volt, as well as familiar 120-volt AC, LED bulbs and flexible lighting strips.
 The growing popularity of specialty lights and devices in the home might require low-voltage integrators, wireless integration, motion or voice activation and compatibility with home hubs and smart devices.
 Great lighting also may help sell homes for a higher prices.

-It's only natural that kitchens, bathrooms and work spaces should be brighter than bedrooms or dens.
-But all rooms benefit from dimmer switches, particularly to soften overhead lightng.
-In the kitchen, a bright "laboratory" ambience is less than appealing.
+It's only natural that kitchens, bathrooms and workspaces should be brighter than bedrooms or dens.
+But all rooms benefit from dimmer switches, particularly to soften overhead lighting.
+In the kitchen, a bright "laboratory" ambiance is less than appealing.
 An effective combination for most kitchens includes recessed ceiling cans for overall illumination, with either directed spots or attractive fixtures over the sink.

 Living Room Lighting

 The same rules apply, but in comfortable living rooms, dens, home offices and specialty rooms, the need for ambient lighting might be adequately met by a central ceiling fan with a light kit or well-placed decorative ceiling-mounted fixtures.
 The lines between task lighting and accent lights are also somewhat blurred, but even in a room designed primarily for television viewing or quiet conversation, lighting is a key component of comfort.